 Though not clinically jaundiced at birth, these children rapidly develop unconjugated hyperbilirubinemia in the first 24 hours of life.

 Peripheral smear shows numerous nucleated RBCs, decreased platelets, and, occasionally, a large number of immature granulocytes.

 These newborns often have hepatosplenomegaly and are at risk of developing bilirubin encephalopathy without adequate treatment.
-The treatment consists of exchange transfusion with type-O Rh-negative fresh RBCs, intensive phototherapy and intravenous immunoglobulins.
+The treatment consists of exchange transfusion with type-O Rh-negative fresh RBCs, intensive phototherapy, and intravenous immunoglobulins.

-Infants with severe hemolytic disease [ 25%] either stillborn or hydropic at birth.
+Infants with severe hemolytic disease [ 25%] are either stillborn or hydropic at birth.
 Hydropic fetuses are associated with poor survival.

 Early recognition and antenatal management may help to improve the prognosis.